-We have sketchy information on the last two weeks of Charles’ life.
+We have sketchy information on the last two weeks of my son, Charles’s life.

 And at one point he insists he’s not doing drugs and wants to come home.
 But we have had multiple drug tests that say otherwise.

-We tell him he has rent paid up at the sober house and he needs to stay there first.
-All he has to do is three days in detox and then he can go back to the sober house.
+We tell him he has rent paid up at the recovery house and he needs to stay there first.
+All he has to do is three days in detox and then he can go back there.
 That’s the path to home.

 If he’s not doing drugs, it will be a piece of cake.
 And we are not entirely certain of his daily habit at this point.
 We know nothing.

 I know by now we can let him do drugs in his room and put us all at risk and drag us into the mayhem.

 Or let him be uncomfortable and hopefully force his hand to ask for help.

 So far nothing we have done has gotten him off this path of self destruction.

 We make it clear to Charles we will support recovery but not a habit.
 I can’t take more weird acting strangers in the house.
 I can’t have drugs delivered to my driveway anymore.
 I can’t have cooking at 2am with the stove burners left on and alarms going off from a smoke-filled kitchen.

 On June 4th, he calls his Dad who is out of town.
 He makes the heartbreaking statement, “Dad, I have nothing.”